Mortgage Rates Dip, But Still North Of 6.5% | Bankrate

 What will happen to mortgage rates in the rest of 2026?

-The Federal Reserve has opted to hold its benchmark rate steady at recent meetings.
+The Federal Reserve has opted to hold its benchmark rate steady at recent meetings, and now it’s possible that the Fed might actually raise rates.
 Rising inflation has been the main driver of higher mortgage rates — the April consumer price index was up 3.8% from a year earlier, well above the Fed’s 2% target.
 Oil prices have spiked amid the conflict in Iran, pushing inflation up and lifting mortgage rates from their 2026 low of 6.09%.

 Housing economists no longer expect mortgage rates to fall below 6% in the near future, a reality that’s affecting home sales.
-Stuck mortgage rates, elevated home prices and persistent inflation are likely to push the brakes further on home sales.
+Higher mortgage rates, still-record home prices and persistent inflation are likely to push the brakes further on home sales.

-“Buyers are rejecting current price tags, but sellers refuse to offer steep discounts.
-The result is a standoff,” says Thom Malone, principal economist at Cotality.
-“Monthly price growth in March was the slowest since 2019.
-Sales were also low, indicating that sellers are still waiting for the rest of the economy to catch up with the housing market.
-Still, the modest appreciation points away from any immediate price drops and signals that buyers might be the ones who end up giving the most ground.”
+“We have a record-high level of jobs.
+We should have record-high levels of home sales, theoretically,” Lawrence Yun, chief economist at the National Association of Realtors, said Wednesday during an event in Miami.
+Instead, home sales are well below normal.

+However, some industry insiders expect rates to settle as the war in Iran reaches a resolution.
+“I see rates falling back — and maybe we can even test that 6% range again,” says Jim McMahan, president of Benchmark Mortgage.

 Why we ask for feedback Your feedback helps us improve our content and services.
 It takes less than a minute to complete.